aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-troubleshoot.md

 ### Bad or incorrect inputs

 NEFF contains information of the number of input feature maps required by the model.
-If inputs to the model don't match the expected number/size of the input, inferene will fail.
+If inputs to the model don't match the expected number/size of the input, inference will fail.

 ##### What Went Wrong?